 - The building/property has 10 or more units

-- And in publicly assisted housing (not tenant-based vouchers)
+- The property is publicly-assisted housing (not tenant-based vouchers)

-- Require a description or proposal depending on complexity
+- A description or proposal depending on complexity

 - A workman or contractor reasonably capable of completing the work